lancenacabuan/shared/README.md

-# INSTRUCTIONS
+# INFORMATION
-- Build a team of 3 Beyblades using different combinations of "Blade," "Ratchet," and "Bit" parts.
-Each part must be unique and used only once.
 - The "Blade" is the main part that collides directly with opponents.
 Its performance varies based on shape, weight, and unique specialty.
 - The "Ratchet" is the middle layer that determines movement, balance, and collision.
 The first digit before the dash shows "Protrusions," and the following digits indicate height in millimeters (e.g., ?-60 for 6.0mm, ?-80 for 8.0mm).
 - The "Bit" is the shaft tip that controls movement, dash performance, and burst resistance.
 Note that Beyblades can burst during battles and use the X-Dash mechanic on the stadium.

+# INSTRUCTIONS
+- Build a team of 3 Beyblades using different combinations of "Blade," "Ratchet," and "Bit" parts.
+Each part must be unique and used only once.
 - Consider each part's unique specialties, stats, and weaknesses to optimize performance complementing other parts based on desired playstyles.
-- List final build/s using the naming convention below then describe playstyle, win condition, and reasoning for each Beyblade.
+- List final build/s using the naming convention below then describe playstyle, win condition, and reasoning for each Beyblade build.

 Example:
 **Phoenix Wing 3-60P**